AGENDA

 #3 The following business items may be approved by one motion and a vote.
 If any one member of the Council so desires, any matter listed can be moved to a separate agenda item.
 (ACTION ITEM)

-(b) MATERIAL CLAIMS: Council may wish to approve the Material Claims for the period of September 1-15, 2025.
+(b) MATERIAL CLAIMS: Council may wish to approve the Material Claims for the period of October 1-15, 2025.

-(c) TREASURER’S REPORT: Council may wish to approve the Treasurer’s Report for July 2025 showing cash and investments as of July 31, 2025.
+(c) TREASURER’S REPORT: Council may wish to approve the Treasurer’s Report for August 2025 showing cash and investments as of August 31, 2025.

 Agenda Item #4